junaire/jcc/README.md

       -DJCC_USE_ASAN=ON                   \
       -GNinja ../ && ninja
 ```
-`-DJCC_USE_ASAN=ON` means enable the address sanitizer, it might be helpful to catch some memory bugs.
+`-DJCC_USE_ASAN=ON` means enable the address sanitizer, which might be helpful to catch some memory bugs.
 ### Run tests
 ```bash
 ninja test